 Centipedes are predators that live in wetlands.
 These nocturnal creatures hunt insects and spiders at night.
-They are quite similar to the millipedes, the difference being that they have only one pair of legs per body segment, while millipedes have two pairs of legs per body segment.
-They are rarely seen inside houses, except for the house centipede that can breed in vacant spaces and cellars.
+They are quite similar to the millipedes, with the difference being that they have only one pair of legs per body segment, while millipedes have two pairs of legs per body segment.
+They are rarely seen inside homes, except for the house centipede that can breed in vacant spaces and cellars.
 The house centipede is recognized for its extremely long legs.

 How to Prevent/Control

 To kill centipede populaces, the initial step is to diminish stickiness.
-Dehumidifiers can be obtained from an assortment of stores and will haul the water out of the air, disposing of moistness and shape inside the home.
+Dehumidifiers can be obtained from an assortment of stores and will haul the water out of the air, disposing of moistness inside the home.
 This will likewise help lighten auxiliary harm which may energize other residential nuisances.